 In this course, teacher candidates become familiar with the theory and research base on effective instructional techniques for children with exceptional learning needs.
 They learn how to apply specific methods that involve explicit, systematic and intensive instruction to help children with learning difficulties acquire foundational skills in reading and language arts.
 Candidates learn to use curriculum-based assessment as a basis for planning, monitoring and modifying instruction.
-Prerequisite: admission to the Teacher Education Program.
+Prerequisites: EDU 211 or SOC 243, admission to the teacher education program.
 Offered fall.

 EDU 445.
-TEACHING AND LEARNING STRATEGIES FOR STUDENTS WITH EXCEPTIONAL LEARNING NEEDS
+TEACHING/LEARNING STRATEGIES IN MATHEMATICS AND CONTENT AREAS FOR SPECIAL EDUCATORS

 This course focuses on effective teaching and learning strategies for adolescents with mild to moderate learning needs.
 The course emphasizes strategies that reflect a cognitive/ meta-cognitive instructional approach to learning.
 Consideration is given to the use of technology as a tool for learning and to the assessment of strategy effectiveness by monitoring student progress.
 Teacher candidates learn to consider learning environments, cultural, linguistic and socioeconomic factors in addition to student abilities in their selection and use of strategies.
-Prerequisite: admission to the Teacher Education Program.
+Prerequisites: EDU 211 or SOC 243 and admission to the teacher education program.
 Offered fall.